palantir/sls-packaging/readme.md

 }
 ```

-You can programmatically access the the minimum product dependency version as follows:
+You can programmatically access the minimum product dependency version as follows:
 ```gradle
 def myDependency = getMinimumProductVersion('com.palantir.service:my-service')
 ```